Rosa Lemberg: Life in the United States

+Rosa Lemberg's 1941 naturalization declaration.
+Her race is listed as "Black", her color as "black", and her nationality as "Finnish".

 After arriving in the United States, she joined the company of Finnish immigrants in New York City and soon also joined the local branch of the Finnish Socialist Federation.
 After a couple of years, she married the Finnish American playwright Lauri Lemberg, and the couple later had two children, Irja and Orvo.
 The family first moved to Ironwood, Michigan, and in the early 1910s to Astoria, Oregon on the west coast.
 However, the marriage ended in divorce when Lauri Lemberg moved to California and Rosa remained the sole parent of her children.
 In Astoria, she became the choir and stage director of the Finnish Socialist Federation.

-On the west coast, Lemberg joined the syndicalist Industrial Workers of the World trade union, in which she was later particularly active as a theater director.
+On the west coast, Lemberg joined the syndicalist Industrial Workers of the World trade union, in which she was later particularly active as a theatre director.
 In 1916, Lemberg worked as an instructor among Finnish workers in Butte, Montana, and organized, among other things, a program to raise funds for the families of IWW workers killed in the Everett Massacre.
 In 1919, Lemberg moved to Chicago, where she continued her activities in the IWW union and the local Finnish-American gathering place, Finn Hall.
 Lemberg performed for free and made a living by working as a seamstress and as a music and language teacher.
 Although Lemberg's income was very small, she was able to pay for her children's music and dance lessons with it.

-Lemberg worked as a choir and theater director and appeared in leading roles in numerous operettas and musical plays in addition to regular drama.
+Lemberg worked as a choir and theatre director and appeared in leading roles in numerous operettas and musical plays in addition to regular drama.
 She was especially known as an impressive singer whose vocal range was contralto; because of this, she was called by the nicknames "Nightingale" and "Finnish Sarah Bernhardt".
 However, Lemberg reportedly did not make any recordings.
 In addition to singing, she was known as a skilled pianist.
 In addition to her long-time hometown of Chicago, Lemberg had a great influence in the community and cultural life of Finnish-American socialists in Astoria, Oregon.
 Due to her influence, the repertoire of the local theater included works by, among others, Henrik Ibsen and Molière, in addition to well-known Finnish plays.

-Lemberg was an active cultural influencer in the Finnish-American labor movement even after age 70.
+Lemberg was an active cultural influencer in the Finnish-American labour movement even after age 70.
 She died in the Finnish nursing home in Covington, Michigan at the age of 84 in 1959.